Helps to eliminate bad breath

 • Quitting smoking, not drinking alcohol, and limiting the consumption of foods that promote bad odour from the mouth, such as hot peppers, garlic and onion, are the main avoidable risk factors.

-• Use gum, spray, capsules or other products indicated for Halitosis.
+• Use spray, capsules or other products indicated for bad breath.